git-0r/mark9_movieRecommendation/README.md

 ## Overview
-- A CLI app that can quiz your friends on how well they know you.
+- A movie recommendation app made with reactjs

 ### The challenge